MekhyW/ENNARD-RoboCup_RescueMaze_2018/README.md

 Code that is run during scored runs is stored in the 'ENNARD' folder.
 ENNARD.ino is the main C++ script, while low-level component interactions are handled by each header file.

-'TestModes' contains debugging scripts for each component.

-Multiple strategies for the identification of the new "Visual victims" (H, S and U letters)
+'TestModes' contains debugging scripts for each component, and 'Cams' contains the multiple strategies tested for the identification of the new "Visual victims" (H, S and U letters), including template matching and blob segmentation.

 ## Video Material